On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Numerical experiments

 \section{Numerical experiments}

 In this section, we test the performance of Algorithms~\ref{alg:hpgnc} and~\ref{alg:pncg} with \(\veh = \veg^{1/2}\).
-All numerical experiments are implemented in MATLAB R2024b running on a computer with an Intel(R) Core(TM) i9-10885U CPU @ 2.40GHz \(\times\) 2.4 and 32GB of RAM.
+All numerical experiments were implemented in MATLAB R2024b and conducted on a computer equipped with an Intel(R) Core(TM) i9-10885U CPU @ 2.40GHz \(\times\) 2.4 and 32GB of RAM.